Did you know that women make up 75% of Africa’s coffee farming workforce?

 The focus needs to be on encouraging coffee farming as a family business.
 By doing so, the role of working women in these communities will become fairer and less fragile.
 Whole families will be empowered and gender inequality will dissolve.

-Written by S. Aupiais (@shaunthecoffeeguy) with contributions by Sarah Schach of AFCA and edited by S. McCusker.
+With contributions by Sarah Schach of AFCA and edited by S. McCusker.

 Perfect Daily Grind.